kube-HPC/hkube/README.md

 ![GraphGithub](https://user-images.githubusercontent.com/27515937/58963745-616f6a00-87b6-11e9-92d2-cf322bf343ed.png)

-**The pipeline takes a number creates an array from 1 to  the number , multiply each of them with other number, and summerize them together**
+**The pipeline takes a number creates an array from 1 to  the number , multiply each of them with other number, and summarize them together**

  *for demonstration lets take `5` as  our first number and `2` as the second*
  - **Range algorithm:** creating an array with a length that matches the first input .
      ``5-> [1,2,3,4,5]``
 -  **Multiply algorithm:** multiples the received data from Add algorithm with the second input .
     ``[1,2,3,4,5] (2) -> [2,4,6,8,10]``
--  **Aggregate Algorithm**: the algorithm will wait until all the instances of the multiplication algorithm will finish then it will summarize the received data together .
+-  **Reduce Algorithm**: the algorithm will wait until all the instances of the multiplication algorithm will finish then it will summarize the received data together.
 ``[2,4,6,8,10] -> 30``